Decor Ideas

 Quick Answer

-Inspiration is useful when it gives you a feeling to aim for and enough visual clues to actually recreate it.
+Inspiration is useful when it gives you a feeling to aim for and enough visual clues to recreate that feeling in your own home.

-Five signals that show up in the strongest rooms
+These five signals show up in the strongest rooms.

 1